WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230506-implementation_plan_frontend_blurring_sensitive.md

 The second toggle in the mockups that determines whether to blur the sensitive results (let's refer to as `blur_sensitive`) is an ephemeral toggle that is off + disabled when `fetch_sensitive` is off and enabled only when `fetch_sensitive` is on.

-It is stored temporarily in the state and resets to off on a hard refresh.
+It will be stored in Pinia so that it can be accessed by the components of search result cells and blur button in single result view.
+The UI store would be a good place to store the value of this toggle.
+However, unlike other values in the UI store, it would not be persisted to a cookie and instead would be reset on a hard refresh.

+Note that the hide button that appears on an unblurred single result page is gone if the user has completely disabled blurring from the search sidebar.

 ### Step 3: Updating search store